The history of THC

 Over the centuries, cannabis cultivation and its medicinal use have spread from Central Asia to ancient China, Egypt, and Greece.
 The cannabis plant, known scientifically as Cannabis sativa, has been prized for its versatile properties and has played a significant role in various cultures throughout history.

-In ancient China, cannabis was cultivated for its fibers, which were used to make textiles and ropes.
-The medicinal properties of cannabis were also recognized, and it was used in traditional Chinese medicine to treat various ailments, including pain and inflammation.
+In ancient China, cannabis was cultivated for its fibres, which were used to make textiles and ropes.
+The medicinal properties of cannabis were also recognised, and it was used in traditional Chinese medicine to treat various ailments, including pain and inflammation.

 Cannabis pollen is found on the mummy of Ramesses II, who died in 1213 BC.
 Prescriptions for cannabis in Ancient Egypt include treatment for the eyes (glaucoma), inflammation, and cooling the uterus, as well as administering enemas.

-Bhang, a cannabis drink generally mixed with milk, is used as an anesthetic and anti-phlegmatic in India from 1000 BC.
-Cannabis begins to be used in India to treat a wide variety of human maladies.
+Bhang, a cannabis drink generally mixed with milk, is used as an anaesthetic and anti-phlegmatic in India from 1000 BC.
+Cannabis began to be used in India to treat a wide variety of human maladies.

-After the 1500s, once Islam spread to India, Moslem doctors used the Persian theories to guide their use of cannabis.
-Their applications tended to stress the late effects, rather than the early ones, so they used it, for instance, as a means of reducing sexuality rather than increasing it.
+After the 1500s, with the spread of Islam to India, Muslim physicians applied Persian medical theories to their use of cannabis.
+Their practices often emphasised its later effects rather than the immediate ones, employing it, for example, to reduce sexuality rather than to stimulate it.

 Jesus allegedly uses anointing oil made with cannabis